Tiger shark: Ontogeny

 Tiger shark ontogeny has been little studied until recently, but studies by Hammerschlag et al., indicated that as they grow, their tails become more symmetrical with age.
-Additionally, while the heads on juvenile tiger sharks are more conical and similar to other requiem sharks, adult tiger sharks have a head which is relatively broader.
+Additionally, while the heads on juvenile tiger sharks are more conical and similar to requiem sharks, adult tiger sharks have a head which is relatively broader.
 The reason for the larger caudal fin on juvenile tiger sharks is theorized to be an adaptation to escape predation by larger predators and to catch quicker-moving prey.
 As tiger sharks mature, their head also becomes much wider and their tails no longer become as large in proportion to their body size as when they are juveniles because they do not face elevated levels of predation risk upon maturity.
 The results of this study were interpreted as reflecting two ecological transitions: as tiger sharks mature they become more migratory and having a symmetrical tail is more advantageous in long-distance traveling, and that tiger sharks consume more diverse prey items with age, which requires a greater bite force and broader head.

 Conservation

 The tiger shark is captured and killed for its fins, flesh, and liver.
 It is caught regularly in target and nontarget fisheries.
 Several populations have declined where they have been heavily fished.
 Continued demand for fins may result in further declines.
 They are considered a near threatened species due to excessive finning and fishing by humans according to International Union for Conservation of Nature.
-In June 2018 the New Zealand Department of Conservation classified the tiger shark as "Migrant" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.
+In June 2018, the New Zealand Department of Conservation classified the tiger shark as "Migrant" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.

 While shark fin has very few nutrients, shark liver has a high concentration of vitamin A, which is used in the production of vitamin oils.
 In addition, the tiger shark is captured and killed for its distinct skin, as well as by big-game fishers.

 In 2010, Greenpeace International added the tiger shark to its seafood red list, which is a list of commonly sold fish likely to come from unsustainable fisheries.